It should be fun and all, but these boards and mini-games take it to a different level.

 - Bowser's Bigger Blast.
 As its name suggests, it's just like Bowser's Big Blast from Mario Party 2 even to the point that it's a Battle Minigame where many coins will be at stake.

-- Candlelight Flight.
+- As pictured above, Candlelight Flight.
 Whether you're the Candle holder or the one with the water gun, the AI seems to be gods of some sort.
 When you're the candle holder, the AI players somehow know how to see in the dark.
 Are they part cat or something?
 When it's the other way around, the candle holder can always maneuver to always avoid the water sprays.
 No matter what, The AI always win!
 It's not much better for the water sprayers during an all-human match.

 Mario Party 5